 Customs regulations in Iceland are controlled by the Iceland Directorate of Customs.
-To make sure your arrival in Iceland goes smoothly, here are the current customs regulations.
+To make sure your arrival in Iceland goes smoothly, here is everything you need to know about the current customs regulations.

 Typical travel items like clothes, cameras, and similar personal goods normal for the purpose of your visit can be taken through customs in Iceland duty-free, without having to be declared.
-Going through the green customs line is for travelers without anything to declare, but customs does random checks.
-Gifts can be taken to/from Iceland up to a value of ISK 10,000.
+If you don't have anything to declare you can walk through the green customs line, but be aware that you might be selected for a random check.

 Iceland allows travelers to bring personal prescription medicines (up to a 100 day supply) without a customs declaration.
 A formal doctor’s note may be requested by Icelandic customs officials.